 The EW 2 Project activities comply with this policy to the extent applicable.
-The submarine export, onshore export and interconnection cables will be located underwater or underground, and the onshore substation design building type and roof elevation will be commensurate with the existing local built environment.
-Therefore, these activities will not directly impact the natural and man-made resources that contribute to the overall scenic quality of the coastal area.
+The submarine export cables, onshore export cables, interconnection cables and loop-in / loop-out lines will be located underwater or underground, with the exception of a cable bridge across Barnums Channel along the interconnection cable route.
+The cable bridge, onshore substation and Hampton Road substation design building types and roof elevations will be commensurate with the existing local built environment.
+Therefore, these activities will not directly impact the natural and anthropogenic resources that contribute to the overall scenic quality of the coastal area.